ThinkDataEd/student/docs/unit1/lesson12.md

 10. **Plot App**

     100. Plot 1: Select <strong style="color: purple;">healthy_level</strong> under the x-axis drop down on the left-hand side.
 Select <strong style="color: purple;">serving_size</strong> under the y-axis drop down on the left-hand side.
-Scroll down to **Update Plot** to view the corresponding plot.
+Scroll down and click on **Update Plot** to view the corresponding plot.
-    100. Plot 2: Follow the same instructions as you did for Plot 1 but choose <strong style="color: purple;">salty_sweet</strong> to be displayed on the x-axis and <strong style="color: purple;">calories</strong> for the y-axis.
+    100. Plot 2: Follow the same instructions as you did for Plot 1 but instead use <strong style="color: purple;">salty_sweet</strong> for the x-axis and <strong style="color: purple;">calories</strong> for the y-axis.
-    100. Plot 3: Follow the same instructions as you did for Plots 1 and 2 but instead with calories as the x-axis and total_fat as the y-axis. <strong style="color: red;"> Sketch the resulting plot and create 1-2 statistial questions regarding it. </strong>
+    100. Plot 3: Follow the same instructions as you did for Plots 1 and 2 but instead use <strong style="color: purple;">calories</strong> for the x-axis and <strong style="color: purple;">total_fat</strong> for the y-axis.
-    100. For PlotApp plot 4: Keep the same x-axis and y-axis variables as you had in PlotApp plot 3 but you will be adding a Facet to this plot.
-Select salty_sweet under the Facet drop down on the left-hand side.
-Then scroll down to Update Plot to view the corresponding plot. <strong style="color: red;"> Sketch the resulting plot, including its axes and scales, and create 1-2 statistical questions based on this plot on your handout.
-How does adding a Facet change the plot?
-What additional information is gained? </strong>
+    100. Plot 4: Keep the same variables on the x-axis and y-axis as in Plot 3, but add a Facet to this plot by selecting <strong style="color: purple;">salty_sweet</strong> under the Facet drop down on the left-hand side.
+Remember to scroll down and click **Update Plot** to view the corresponding plot. <strong style="color: red;">How does adding a Facet change the plot?
+What additional information is gained?</strong>

 11. Once completed, you will turn in the handout for assessment.